Frequently Asked Environmental Questions

 - How does HP reduce the environmental impact of its business activities?

 HP designs products that are safe to use and environmentally sound.
 HP has a company-wide design for the environment program that provides guidelines to reduce the environmental impact of our products.
 HP also conducts operations to minimize the environmental impact by reducing manufacturing waste, eliminating or reducing hazardous chemicals, and conserving resources such as energy and water.
-For more details, see HP's Global Citizenship Report.
+For more details, see HP's Living Progress Report.

 - Does HP report on its environmental performance?

 In addition to any reports required by law, HP tracks several environmental performance indicators of its operations, suppliers and products.
-These are summarized in HP's Global Citizenship Report.
+These are summarized in HP's Living Progress Report.

 - Does HP set goals and targets for its operations?